petaverse-cloud/pv-docs-site/docs/privacy-policy.md

 ### Service Delivery and Business Operations
 + Communicate with you regarding your device, services, or any general queries (such as updates, device firmware/software upgrades, customer support, relevant information, notifications).
 + Utilize location tracking technologies such as Bluetooth, GPS, and Wi-Fi to identify and locate your devices.
-+ Collect heart rate and other health data of your pets, generate data insights to enhance our products and services.
++ Collect pulse and other habit data of your pets, generate data insights to enhance our products and services.
 + Analyze and develop statistical information related to the use of our products and services for improvement.
 + Establish and maintain your user profile on the service for business operations or legal obligations.
 + Verify your personal identity to prevent, detect, investigate illegal or behavior that violates our policies or rules, protecting your or our legitimate interests.